Back to series

 Steve King

 Steve King served as the Senior Pastor at Cherrydale Baptist Church in Arlington, VA from 1983 to 2019, and Senior Pastor Emeritus from 2019-2022.
 Steve has a passion to make disciples who love God and people above all else.
-He hosted Renewing Hope on WAVA 105.1 FM for 26 years, led the Band of Shepherds pastors’ fellowship for 30 years, served on the board of Pioneers International for 26 years, was on the leadership team of One Heart DC and a speaker to C.S.
-Lewis Fellows.
+He hosted Renewing Hope on WAVA 105.1 FM for 26 years, led the Band of Shepherds pastors’ fellowship for 30 years, served on the board of Pioneers International for 26 years, was on the leadership team of One Heart DC and is lecturer and writer for the C.S.
+Lewis Institute.
 He is the author of Beware the Slow Leaks – eight ways ministry leaders can thrive and finish strong (Salem Books).
 Steve holds degrees from the University of Georgia (BBA) and Western Seminary (MDiv).

 Print your tickets